joehil/SIGNALESP/README.md

 This is a special version of the SIGNALESP software that works for me.
 Unfortunately I did not get the official version (https://github.com/RFD-FHEM/SIGNALESP) to work.
 It contains the wifi-manager and I did not find a version of that software that worked.
 So I decided on building my own version without wifi-manager.
 This means that you have to fill in the wifi data for your router connection into the source before you compile the code.

+The next problem I had was that my WIFI is not the most reliable in the world so my first versions of this software often got hung.
+The current version does not have these problems any more and works like a charm (for me).

 ### Getting started